Ph.D., Northwestern University, 1995

 - Ceccarelli, L. (2013) “To Whom Do We Speak?
 The Audiences for Scholarship on the Rhetoric of Science and Technology.”
 Poroi, 9.1, article 7.

 - Ceccarelli, L. (2013).
 “Crossing Frontiers of Science: Trespassing into a Godless Space or Fulfilling Our Manifest Destiny?” in After the Genome: A Language for Our Biotechnological Future, ed.
-Michael J. Hyde and James A. Herrick (Baylor UP), 83-97.
+M. J. Hyde and J. A. Herrick (Baylor UP), 83-97.

 - Ceccarelli, L. (2011).
 “Manufactured Scientific Controversy: Science, Rhetoric, and Public Debate,” Rhetoric & Public Affairs, 195-228.
-[Winner of the American Forensics Association’s Daniel Rohrer Memorial Outstanding Research Award, 2012; Reprinted in Landmark Essays on Rhetoric of Science: Case Studies, Second Edition, edited by Randy Allen Harris (Routledge, 2018).]
+[Winner of the American Forensics Association’s Daniel Rohrer Memorial Outstanding Research Award, 2012; Reprinted in Landmark Essays on Rhetoric of Science: Case Studies, Second Edition, edited by R. A. Harris (Routledge, 2018).]

 - Ceccarelli, L. (2005).
 “Let Us (Not) Theorize the Spaces of Contention,” Argumentation and Advocacy 42.1: 30-33.